chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

       - https://packages.wolfi.dev/os/wolfi-signing.rsa.pub
 ```

-Dependencies are defined in a `packages` section.
-An example excerpt from the Wolfi PHP package, which is a fairly complex build with many dependencies, is below:
+The `packages` section is where you can define dependencies.
+The following example is an excerpt from the Wolfi PHP package, which is a fairly complex build with many dependencies:

 ```yaml
 environment: